 Written by Rueben Antman Friday, 30 September 2005 '02 Flashers System Maintenance

 By Rueben Antman

 Many common signal and flasher problems can be dealt with with some simple maintenance of the electrical system itself.
 Often this is prodded by some little electrical quirk that one is trying to get rid of.
 In my case, the "B" light on my dash was not blinking when I had my turn signal on.
-Because I knew I had a good flasher relay, I was able to eliminate that and just deal with the rest of the system.
+Because I knew I had a good flasher relay,

 Written by Chris Blumenthal Friday, 30 September 2005 '02 Hazard Circuit Primer